Grévy's zebra: Relationship with humans

 The Grévy's zebra was known to the Europeans in antiquity and was used by the Romans in circuses.
 It was subsequently forgotten in the Western world for a thousand years.
 In the seventeenth century, the king of Shoa (now central Ethiopia) exported two zebras; one to the Sultan of Turkey and another to the Dutch governor of Jakarta.
 A century later, in 1882, the government of Abyssinia sent one to French president Jules Grévy.
 It was at that time that the animal was recognised as its own species and named in Grévy's honour.
+Grévy's zebra appears on the Eritrean 25-cent coin.

 Status and conservation

 The Grévy's zebra is considered endangered.
 Its population was estimated to be 15,000 in the 1970s and by the early 21st century the population was lower than 3,500, a 75% decline.
-In 2008 it was estimated that there are less than 2,500 Grévy's zebras still living in the wild, further declining to fewer than 2,000 mature individuals in 2016.
+In 2008, it was estimated that there are less than 2,500 Grévy's zebras still living in the wild, further declining to fewer than 2,000 mature individuals in 2016.
 Nonetheless, the Grévy's zebra population trend was considered stable as of 2016.

 There are also an estimated 600 Grévy's zebras in captivity.
 Captive herds have been known to thrive, like at White Oak Conservation in Yulee, Florida, United States, where more than 70 foals have been born.
 There, research is underway in partnership with the Conservation Centers for Species Survival on semen collection and freezing and on artificial insemination.

 The Grévy's zebra is legally protected in Ethiopia.
 In Kenya, it is protected by the hunting ban of 1977.
 In the past, Grévy's zebras were threatened mainly by hunting for their skins which fetched a high price on the world market.
 However, hunting has declined and the main threat to the zebra is habitat loss and competition with livestock.
 Cattle gather around watering holes and the Grévy's zebras are fenced from those areas.
 Community-based conservation efforts have shown to be the most effective in preserving Grévy's zebras and their habitat.
 Less than 0.5% of the range of the Grévy's zebra is in protected areas.
-In Ethiopia, the protected areas include Alledeghi Wildlife Reserve, Yabelo Wildlife Sanctuary, Borana National Park, and Chelbi Sanctuary.
+In Ethiopia, the protected areas include Aledeghi Wildlife Reserve, Yabelo Wildlife Sanctuary, Borana National Park, and Chelbi Sanctuary.
 In Kenya, important protected areas include the Buffalo Springs, Samburu and Shaba National Reserves and the private and community land wildlife conservancies in Isiolo, Samburu and the Laikipia Plateau.

 The mesquite plant was introduced into Ethiopia around 1997 and is endangering the zebra's food supply.
 An invasive species, it is replacing the two grass species, Cenchrus ciliaris and Chrysopogon plumulosus, which the zebras eat for most of their food.